 To many, the thought of travelling across the world to visit a site of macabre destruction and tragedy is both senseless and even to the point of being in bad taste.
-And yet, this pure curiosity with the negative sides of humankind and our inherited interest in the major disasters and conflicts our species has faced is something quite universal.
+And yet, this pure curiosity about the negative sides of humankind and our inherited interest in the major disasters and conflicts our species has faced is something quite universal.

 There are few places on this earth where a stronger example of humanity’s sudden departure can be seen.
 The vegetation that has swept through the town of Pripyat has a quality to it as if a lost civilisation has been stumbled upon, preserved down to the last school lessons found waiting for the children to return, which they sadly never did.

-In my experience, some people seem to pick and choose what is right and wrong when it comes to where to travel, making it up as they go along with inconsistencies, while hiding behind a faux-outrage and moral superiority.
+In my experience, some people seem to pick and choose what is right and wrong when it comes to where to travel, making it up as they go along with inconsistencies while hiding behind a faux-outrage and moral superiority.

-There are some rather immovable critiques for visiting North Korea, because pretty much all of the money goes to a brutal, totalitarian government, but I don’t see an issue with visiting Chernobyl, The Killing Fields of Cambodia, or Auschwitz.
+There are some rather immovable critiques for visiting North Korea because pretty much all of the money goes to a brutal, totalitarian government, but I don’t see an issue with visiting Chernobyl, The Killing Fields of Cambodia, or Auschwitz.

 It’s less about where we travel for me and more about how we travel (appropriate conduct for the place).

 For myself, it is easy to see why thousands rush to visit the Chernobyl site each year, it is far more than morbid curiosity.
 As is the case with any other place where people have lost their lives, a sense of respect and caution should be adopted when visiting Chernobyl.